SamTabbutt/COVID/README.md

 - Logistical and Exponential fits of coronavirus cases

 The project is structured to house Processing modules which parse data and fit data to a **common domain** of 'county, state'.
 - The phrase **common domain** is used frequently throughout this project, and refers to the set of unique 'county, state' combinations available in the 2010 US Census Dataset.
-In a mathematical sense, it is the domain of any column function applied to a resulting column.
+In a mathematical sense, it is the domain of any function with the range of values as the resulting column.

 The modules are called through the python file ```RunProcessModules```.